Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Introduction

 so that the Euler--Heisenberg description remains formally controlled as a weak-field expansion [\citenum{Karbstein2013}, \citenum{Masudplb}].
 Within this regime, the magnetized vacuum behaves as an anisotropic birefringent medium, while the axion sector further modifies the photon dispersion relation, opening the possibility of geometry-dependent deviations from luminal propagation and polarization-dependent phase accumulation \cite{Optical}.
 Our analysis should therefore be viewed as an effective phenomenological description of the leading dispersive and birefringent structure of the propagation problem.

 The aim of this work is twofold.
-First, we ask whether photon propagation through a magnetar-hosted axion cloud can generate GRB--neutrino time delays of observational relevance.
+First, we ask whether photon propagation through a pulsar-hosted axion cloud can generate GRB--neutrino time delays of observational relevance.
 Second, we determine what complementary birefringent constraints can be extracted from the same environment.
 To this end, we derive the modified photon dispersion relations and the corresponding group velocities in the effective magnetized axion background.
-We show that the local magnetar-induced contribution to the photon delay can be enhanced up to $\mathcal{O}(10^{-12})~\mathrm{s}$, many orders of magnitude above the values expected in diffuse astrophysical backgrounds, yet still far below the $\mathcal{O}(1)~\mathrm{s}$ scale discussed in current multimessenger candidates.
-Even in the full benchmark time-of-flight estimate, the total delay remains microscopic and is dominated by the neutrino kinematic contribution rather than by local photon-dispersion effects.
+We show that the local contribution to the photon delay can be enhanced up to $\mathcal{O}(10^{-12})~\mathrm{s}$, many orders of magnitude above the values expected in diffuse astrophysical backgrounds, yet still far below the $\mathcal{O}(1)~\mathrm{s}$ scale discussed in current multimessenger candidates.
 Our analysis therefore shows that this propagation mechanism is insufficient, by itself, to account for macroscopic GRB--neutrino offsets.
-At the same time, because the same anisotropic medium induces a differential phase accumulation between polarization eigenstates, we use the survival of the intrinsic linear polarization of prompt GRB emission to derive an environmental bound on the axion-photon coupling $g_{a\gamma\gamma}$.
+At the same time, because the same anisotropic medium contains a parity-odd circular-birefringence channel, we use endpoint configurations with nonzero axion-field contrast to define an environmental sensitivity benchmark on the axion-photon coupling $g_{a\gamma\gamma}$.

 The paper is organized as follows.
 In Sec.~\ref{theory}, we present the theoretical framework and derive the modified equations of motion and dispersion relations from the Euler--Heisenberg action extended by the axion sector.
 In Sec.~\ref{timedelay}, we compute the kinematic time delay for the canonical propagation modes.
-In Sec.~\ref{sec:polarization}, we analyze the birefringent properties of the medium and the resulting exclusion bounds in the axion parameter space.
+In Sec.~\ref{sec:polarization}, we analyze the birefringent properties of the medium and the resulting projected sensitivity in the axion parameter space.
 Finally, our conclusions are given in Sec.~\ref{sec:conclusions}.